mdvorak/ilo4-metrics-exporter/README.md

 # ilo4-metrics-exporter

 Simple proxy, providing temperatures from HPE iLO 4 as Prometheus metrics.
-Tested on versions 2.70 and 2.75.
+Tested on versions 2.70 and 2.75 on MicroServer Gen8 only.

 It requires iLO account with read permissions.